 {% endarchiveList %}

-In the above example,item.Flag contains "h"used to determine whether the current document contains the '头条' attribute,item.Flag contains "c"Then judge whether it contains the 'recommended' attribute.
+In the above example,item.Flag contains "h"Used to determine whether the current document contains the attribute “Top News”,item.Flag contains "c"Then determine whether it contains the 'Recommended' attribute.
 You can add styles or icons for different attributes according to your actual needs.

 Display the recommended attribute on the document detail page.

-When the user clicks to enter the details page of a document, it is also necessary to display its recommended properties below or on the side of the article title.
-This can be done byarchiveDetailLabel implementation.
+When a user clicks to enter the details page of a document, sometimes it is also necessary to display the recommended properties owned by this article below the title or in the sidebar.
+This can be done byarchiveDetailTag implementation.

 archiveDetailThe label is used to obtain the document detail data of the current page.
-You can directly accessarchivethe object (usually provided by the system automatically) or usearchiveDetailTag to gainFlagfield.
+You can directly access it on the document detail pagearchivean object (usually provided by the system) or usearchiveDetailtags to retrieveFlagfield.

 <article>